roytang/blog/content/post/2020/02/burnout/index.md

 <!--more-->

 I remember that after a few days of ruminating over it I finally decided and said out loud to myself "That's it, I'm done."
 By the end of the year I had left the company.
-I didn't write about the burnout then, out of respect for my former employeer.
+I didn't write about the burnout then, out of respect for my former employer.
 But it's been a while, I think the time has come to write about it.

 How do I know I was burnt out?
 I don't believe there is any generally accepted consensus of symptoms for burnout, but I had a good set of indicators: